Index

 - When done with all settings, click the Save button located in the Service Levels section.

-Note: If you have multiple carrier products and more than one proves to be valid when Shipping Rules are running, it will always choose the first valid product from the top of the list.
-You can change the order of your products by clicking the icon and dragging and dropping the product to a new position.
+Note: If you have multiple carrier products and more than one proves valid when Shipping Rules are running, it will always choose the first valid product from the top of the list.
+You can change the order of products by clicking the three-line icon and dragging and dropping the product to a new position.

 Allocation types